 Dips to go with the flatbread.
 But curious: what are your favorite (ideally healthy) dip recipes?
 I love this labneh dip but need some more ideas!
 Tzatziki is another favorite.

 Everything from this cookbook.

 I bought this cookbook but I did not cook this book.
 The problem I have is that now that I have storage, my cookbooks are all in a cabinet and I tend to forget about my newer ones.
 I totally forgot about this book!
-I am going to try to cook at least one or two new things from it every month.
-STAY TUNED.
+I try to cook at least one or two new things from it every month.
+Most of the recipes are SO quick and easy – we’re talking gourmet meals that take 30 minutes or less.
 If you’ve made anything from it, tell me your favorites!

 Some okra things?

 I love okra, and it’s always abundant at my farmer’s market.
 I am not a big fan of gumbo or fried okra but there are tons of other great ways to eat it.
-My mom used to put it in minestrone soup and that was my FAV.
-This okra with tomatoes recipe looks so great, I love the idea of putting it in the air fryer, and how yummy do these okra poppers look (a less spicy take on jalapeno poppers!?)
+My mom used to put it in minestrone soup and that was my FAV – think an abundance of white beans and fresh root vegetables.
+This okra with tomatoes recipe looks so great, I love the idea of putting it in the air fryer, and how yummy do these okra poppers look (a less spicy take on jalapeño poppers!?)